OpenNTI/nti.docs.platform.enduser/guide/part1.rst

 ================================================

 NextThought supports a variety of content types in order to customize learning.
-All content is organized within a c ourse in your library.
+All content is organized within a course in your library.
 In this section we will learn about NextThought’s course organization and the types of content supported.